Icon (computing): Tools

 Icons underwent a change in appearance from the early 8-bit pixel art used pre-2000 to a more photorealistic appearance featuring effects such as softening, sharpening, edge enhancement, a glossy or glass-like appearance, or drop shadows which are rendered with an alpha channel.

 Icon editors used on these early platforms usually contain a rudimentary raster image editor capable of modifying images of an icon pixel by pixel, by using simple drawing tools, or by applying simple image filters.
 Professional icon designers seldom modify icons inside an icon editor and use a more advanced drawing or 3D modeling application instead.

 The main function performed by an icon editor is generation of icons from images.
 An icon editor resamples a source image to the resolution and color depth required for an icon.
 Other functions performed by icon editors are icon extraction from executable files (exe, dll), creation of icon libraries, or saving individual images of an icon.

 All icon editors can make icons for system files (folders, text files, etc.), and for web pages.

 These have a file extension of .ICO for Windows and web pages or .ICNS for the Macintosh.
 If the editor can also make a cursor, the image can be saved with a file extension of .CUR or .ANI for both Windows and the Macintosh.
 Using a new icon is simply a matter of moving the image into the correct file folder and using the system tools to select the icon.
 In Windows XP you could go to My Computer, open Tools on the explorer window, choose Folder Options, then File Types, select a file type, click on Advanced and select an icon to be associated with that file type.

 Developers also use icon editors to make icons for specific program files.
 Assignment of an icon to a newly created program is usually done within the Integrated Development Environment used to develop that program.
 However, if one is creating an application in the Windows API he or she can simply add a line to the program's resource script before compilation.
 Many icon editors can copy a unique icon from a program file for editing.
 Only a few can assign an icon to a program file, a much more difficult task.
+There are also resource editing tools that allow users to extract or replace icons embedded in Windows executable files, such as Resource Hacker or Resource Tuner.

 Simple icon editors and image-to-icon converters are also available online as web applications.